 His appearances in childrens’ theatre have included the role of Mother Goose in “Mother Goose”, and as Iggy Chop in “The Wollemi Warrior”, both of which he wrote and directed for Entertainment Blue Mountains.

 Other plays Simon has written include “MouseterChef’, and his second-place winning “The Conversion”, in the AUJS Young Jewish Playwright Competition.

-In addition, he has published short fiction and poetry on various websites and journals.
+In addition, he has several published short fiction and poetry works.